How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

-You’ve just come to the resume education section.
+You’re about to write the resume education section.

 In this resume guide, we’ll show you: